The third floor is ours at last. I drag John Boy into our bedroom, to the laughs of ‘Gator and his harem. Together at last.

 “Now.
 I’m right on the edge.”

 His balls retract into his groin.
 I massage them to keep him from climaxing.
 He’s squealing from pain and frustration.
-I hold still, feeling my dick make its upward turn in anticipation of the impending orgasm.
+I hold still, feeling my dick make its upward turn in anticipation of an impending orgasm.
 I let his balls go as they snap against the base of his shaft.
 He explodes.
 I let loose inside John Boy.
 He shudders and cums a final mini-spurt.
 Knowing he’s done, I let loose my full orgasm, collapsing on top of him.
 I reach behind his head and pull his mouth to mine for more kissing.
 My dick remains deep inside, continuing to ride him until the stimulation makes me start shaking and shuddering.

 “I love you so much,” John Boy whispers in an ear.
 My dick instantly gets the message and regains its full glory.
 I start rapid in and out thrusts.
 Never slowing down, I reach climax quickly, holding still as my straining dick releases time and again.
 John Boy cums as well, with a minimal result expelled.
 He’s done.
 I keep going after our mutual orgasm until he shudders from the over-stimulation.
 His breathing is ragged and uneven.
 It slowly returns to normal until he falls sound asleep.
 I pull us away from the mess, ready to go to sleep myself.

 A quiet knock comes from the outside of our locked bedroom door.